bluefeet/Config-Locale/README.md

 ## wildcard

 The wildcard string to use when constructing the configuration filenames.
-Defaults to "all".
+Defaults to `all`.
 This may be explicitly set to undef wich will cause the wildcard string to not be added to the filenames at all.

 ## default\_stem